dirkpetersen/nvflare-cancer/README.md

 cd HPC-A40
 ```

 Most modern HPC systems will use the Slurm workload manager.
 On such a system you don't require the overhead of a container or even a virtual machine that needs to be installed first.
 You can simply submit a batch job that will launch the NVFlare client.
 In this case we assume that the HPC admin has made A40 GPUs available as general resource (GRES) named gpu:a40 (`--gres gpu:a40`) and we want a single GPU (`--gres gpu:a40:1`).
 If you don't care about the specific GPU model, you simply request `--gres gpu:1`.
-Let's create a little shell script called `nvflare-HPC-A40.sub` that functions as Slurm submission script:
+(With newer versions of Slurm you can also use `--gpus a40:1` or `--gpus 1`) Let's create a little shell script called `nvflare-HPC-A40.sub` that functions as Slurm submission script:

 ```bash
 #! /bin/bash